Why is my Amcache.hve empty?

 3. Diff against the live hive.

-Entries in shadows but absent from live = evidence of deliberate cleanup.
-See Can Amcache be cleared by attackers?.
+Entries in shadows but absent from live mean deliberate cleanup.
+See Can Amcache be cleared by attackers? for the full workflow.

 Hive corruption#

 Very rare.
-A partially-corrupted hive can parse with truncated output.
-AmcacheParser typically emits warnings about cell inconsistencies if this is happening.
-Check the parse log for warnings.
+A partially corrupted hive parses with truncated output.
+AmcacheParser emits warnings about cell inconsistencies.
+Read the parse log.

 1. Check the scheduled task State and LastRunTime.

-4. If task is running normally → check host install date.
+4. Task running normally?
+Check host install date.

-6. If host is established and hive is still small → check AllowTelemetry and Server vs Workstation cadence.
+6. Established host, hive still small?
+Check AllowTelemetry and the Server vs Workstation cadence.

 Related posts